1915036/Dialy-work/README.md

 - Make duplicate of student applicant form to do same changes without changing the core of form.
 - Make refrence workflow to understand the process and discuss it with Komal.

+# Daily-Work (25-11-22)

+- Today , I work on Nanak School project :

+  1. Create the doctype Applicant Form ,add the connection of Applicant fee in the doctype.

+ 2. Did some work on a CMC project like Company address and learned one thing that we can we a customer an internal customer under representing company from @ Rai sir.

+ 3. Create one more doctype Registration Form and also add the connection  form where Applicants who submit the applicant fee can submit his/her registration fee (5000).

+ Things now i am going to do is that in the registration fee form ,fee component fetch automatically while selecting the fee structure.